Non-universality of halo profiles and implications for dark matter experiments: acknowledgments

 \section{acknowledgments}

 This work was partially supported by the DOE through the IGPP, the LDRD-DR and the LDRD-ER programs at LANL.
 We thank Carlos Frenk, Tom Theuns, Salman Habib, Katrin Heitmann, and Zarija Luki{\'c for helpful discussions.
 DR thanks KITP for its hospitality where portions of this work were completed.
 LG acknowledges support from the one-hundred-talents program of the Chinese academy of science (CAS), the National basic research program of China (program 973 under grant No. 2009CB24901), { NSFC} grants (Nos.
 10973018) and an STFC Advanced Fellowship, as well as the hospitality of the Institute for Computational Cosmology in Durham, UK.
 We thank the Virgo Consortium for kindly allowing us use of the Millennium simulation.
+We are grateful to the anonymous referee for insightful suggestions.

 {}